rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

 Analyzing a Summary File
 ========================

-To analyze the summnary file written by :program:`gyre` during the :ref:`example walkthrough <walkthrough>`, change into your :ref:`work directory <walkthrough-work>` and fire up your preferred interactive Python environment (e.g., `Jupyter <https://jupyter.org/>`__).
+To analyze the summary file written by :program:`gyre` during the :ref:`example walkthrough <walkthrough>`, change into your :ref:`work directory <walkthrough-work>` and fire up your preferred interactive Python environment (e.g., `Jupyter <https://jupyter.org/>`__).
 Import